 Essential reading: Skulpt Chisel – the lighter and leaner body fat tracker

 Scales that measure body fat do this by sending a low electrical current through one foot and reading the current with a sensor under the other foot.
 The current passes through fat more slowly and the scale calculates the amount of resistance to come up with a body fat percentage.
-The accuracy of these body fat measurements should be taken with a grain of salt as they can be inconsistent and innacurate at times.
+The accuracy of these body fat measurements should be taken with a grain of salt as they can be inconsistent and inaccurate at times.
 This is where Skulpt Aim and the newly released Skulpt Chisel excel.
 We won’t go into detail here – you can go and read our review of both devices.